Jamf-Concepts/wallpaper-designer/README.md

 * iOS 8 and above (Supervised)
 * iPadOS 13.1 and above (Supervised)

 Different organizations use this feature in different ways, or not at all.
-For example, many device administrators prefer to leave the choice of wallpapers to their users with individually-assigned devices.
+For example, for individually-assigned devices, many administrators prefer to let the users control their own wallpaper.
 Others (especially those with shared-use/cart devices in education, retail, or industry settings), will heavily customize things like background images and Home Screen icon arrangement so all devices have the same setup.
 That way their users have a consistent experience on any device.

 In Jamf Pro, Wallpaper may be deployed to a series of devices using the "Action" button available on device listing screens like inventory list, advanced search, or when viewing group membership.
 A tutorial video is available from [Lesson 15: Advanced Searches and Actions | Jamf 100 Course](https://www.youtube.com/watch?v=ZNJxGaf0s5k).